-§3.3 Integrated Medium Term Plan (IMTP)
+3.3 Integrated Medium Term Plan (IMTP)

-Weish Government at the end of June 2022 (the Health Board was given a further three months beyond the initial submission date to further develop the plan).
-The
+In 2022 - 2023, the Health Board developed an Annual Plan, which was submitted to Welsh Government at the end of June 2022 (the Health Board was given a further three months beyond the initial submission date to further develop the plan).
+The Health Board was not able to develop a plan that delivered an in-year financial balance without compromising the safety of the services we deliver.

-Health Board was not able to develop a plan that delivered an in-year financial balance without compromising the safety of the services we deliver.
 The final plan set out an overcommitment financially of £17m - so the Health Board was not able to submit an approvable plan to Welsh Government within the terms set out in the planning guidance and financial duties.